bcdev/jzarr/docs/tutorial.rst

 - how to create a group
 - how to create sub groups
 - how to create arrays within a group
+- how to open existing groups
+- how to open existing subgroups
+- how to open existing arrays within a group or subgroup

 .. highlight:: java
 .. literalinclude:: ./examples/java/Tutorial_rtd.java